This lightly sweet orange loaf cake is deliciously moist and full of zesty flavors.

 Leave it stored at room temperature.

-- 2 ¼ cups Spelt flour, plus more to coat the pan
+- 2 ¼ cups spelt flour 280 grams, plus more to coat the pan

 - ½ teaspoon salt

-- 1 tablespoon of orange zest (from one orange)
+- 1 tablespoon orange zest from one large orange

-- 1 cup packed diced oranges (about 2 small or one large orange)
+- 1 cup packed diced oranges about two small or one large orange—200 grams

-- 1 cup butter, softened or melted, plus more to coat the pan
+- 1 cup butter melted (227 grams or two ¼ pound butter sticks), plus more to coat the pan

 - Preheat the oven to 350 degrees F/ 180 degrees C.

-- Coat the inside of the loaf pan with butter, then shake in a little flour (coating all sides), and tap out the excess.
+- Coat the inside of the loaf pan with butter, then shake in a bit of flour (coating all sides), and tap out the excess.

-- Bake in the center of the oven for 50 to 60 minutes, or until the top is beautifully browned, the loaf is springy to the touch, and a cake tester (or toothpick) inserted in the center comes out clean.
+- Bake in the center of the oven for 50 to 60 minutes, or until the top is golden brown, the loaf is springy to the touch, and a cake tester (or toothpick) inserted in the center comes out clean.